 Type: North African

-It is said that Café Riche is the oldest restaurant in Cairo.
-Although that is not confirmed, what can be said about this relatively small establishment is that it serves delicious, and affordable, Egyptian meals with a slight French twist.
+It is said that Café Riche is the oldest restaurant in Cairo. his relatively small establishment serves delicious and affordable Egyptian meals with a slight French twist.

 If you’re interested in trying something completely different, then head to Farahat for a bite to eat.
 It’s famous for serving pigeon – either stuffed or grilled, which may seem unusual, but is a real hit amongst the locals.
 If you’re feeling slightly adventurous, check it out.

 Aside from the amazing, tasty dishes – Sabaya is well known for its warm, welcoming and relaxing atmosphere.
-The menu is incredibly diverse, and the portions are very sizeable.
-Opens until 1am, so you can go if you’re looking for a late night meal.
+The menu is incredibly diverse, and the portions are very sizable.
+It's open until 1am, so you can go if you’re looking for a late night meal.